ElB4rt0/ExtractURL/README.md

   |     |          GitHub: https://github.com/ElB4rt0 https://github.com/dplastico
  /`-----'\
     </pre>
+<p><b>
+	extractor is a tool for information gathering of pentesting. this tool search url and directory contained in the url with the argument -u you need the url without the special character " / " (this is going to be fixed in next versions) extractor helps to find relevant information of the site searching the tag html - href

+</b></p>
 </div>
 </body>
 </html>

-extractor is a tool for information gathering of pentesting. this tool search url and directory contained in the url with the argument -u you need the url without the special character " / " (this is going to be fixed in next versions) extractor helps to find relevant information of the site searching the tag html - href